RoliSoft/WSL-Distribution-Switcher/README.md

 ### Obtaining tarballs

+#### get-source.py

-The `get.py` script can download the tarballs for the official images in Docker Hub.
+This script can download the tarballs for the official images in Docker Hub.

-The first argument of the script is the name of the image, optionally followed by a colon and the desired tag: `get.py image[:tag]`.
-For example, to get the rootfs tarball for Debian Sid, just run `get.py debian:sid`.
+The first argument of the script is the name of the image, optionally followed by a colon and the desired tag: `get-source.py image[:tag]`.
+For example, to get the rootfs tarball for Debian Sid, just run `get-source.py debian:sid`.
 If you don't specify a tag, `latest` will be used, which is generally the _stable_ edition of the distribution.

 ```
-$ python get.py debian:sid
+$ python get-source.py debian:sid
 [*] Fetching official-images info for debian:sid...
 [*] Fetching Dockerfile from repo tianon/docker-brew-debian/.../sid...
 [*] Downloading archive https://raw.githubusercontent.com/.../sid/rootfs.tar.xz...